Linux Mint’s reaction to the ‘controversial’ changes introduced in Nautilus 3.6 was simple: fork it.

 Amongst the features Nemo has already added are:

-How sensible is this?
-Very.
-Linux Mint have always paid close attention to the needs and wants of their users.
+Linux Mint has always paid careful attention to the needs and wants of its own users.

-Just as Cinnamon gave them the chance to mould GNOME-Shell into something their users wanted, so Nemo will afford them an unshackled file manager free from upstream concerns that puts its users needs before those of other distros, desktops or designs.
+Just as Cinnamon gave the distro the chance to mould their own desktop experience based on what their users wanted, so Nemo will afford them an unshackled file manager free of upstream concerns or whims.

-You can read more about Nemo on the Linux Mint blog by clicking the button below.
+You can read more about plans for Nemo on the Linux Mint blog.